-- Baseline tests – Complete blood count, biochemical profile and urinalysis to evaluate organ function, check dehydration and look for signs of infection.
+- Baseline tests – Biochemical profile, complete blood count, and urinalysis to evaluate organ function, check dehydration and look for signs of infection.

-- Endoscopy – T look for stomach ulcers, tumours, inflammation or a gastrointestinal blockage.
+- Endoscopy – T look for stomach ulcers, tumours, inflammation or gastrointestinal blockage.

 - Fecal smear or fecal flotation to look for parasites.

 - Total T4 – To evaluate for hyperthyroidism.

 - Abdominal X-rays or ultrasound to check for gastrointestinal obstruction, cancer, and organ size.